How I Scaled AI Lead Scoring with Generic XAI Prompts in Lockline AI

 Reuse, Auditability, and the Hidden Win: Debugging at Scale

 But the biggest win?
 Debugging got faster.
-Instead of reverse-engineering why a lead scored poorly, we could read the explanation and trace it back to input features.
+Instead of reverse-engineering why a lead scored poorly, I could read the explanation and trace it back to input features.
 One recent fix—correcting a timezone parsing bug that misclassified "after-hours" requests—was identified in minutes thanks to a cluster of explanations all citing "non-urgent timing" incorrectly.

 Looking back, it’s clear: in B2B AI systems, the prompt isn’t just an interface—it’s part of the architecture.
 Treating it as a first-class, versioned component made Lockline AI more transparent, scalable, and trustworthy.